oauthstuff/app2app-evolution/README.md

-   a normal custom scheme outside of Android, it is important that the endpoint that redirects the user tries to determine whether the request came from an Android device or another device.
+   a normal custom scheme outside of Android, it is important that the endpoint that redirects the user tries to determine whether the request came from a browser running on Android that supports the intent:// scheme or another browser.
    This is due to the fact that custom schemes introduce security risks to the OAuth flow.
 If the endpoint detects other devices it should display